willswire/website/src/pages/index.md

 url: "/"
 ---

 Hey, I'm Will.
 I'm a platform engineer with a passion for modernizing legacy applications.
 In my spare time, I work on [AFI Explorer](https://afiexplorer.com), push code to [GitHub](https://github.com/willswire), and make [music](https://linktr.ee/willwalkermusic).
-Most importantly, I'm learning how to become more like Christ.